oVirt/ovirt-site/source/feature/orm.html.md

 We will start with the following:

-1. Numbered list item Patch to add Hibernate and persistence.xml to the environment
+1. Patch to add Hibernate and persistence.xml to the environment
-2. Numbered list item Patch to move the Bookmark entity to JPA
+2. Patch to move the Bookmark entity to JPA
-3. Numbered list item Patch to move the Providers entity to JPA
+3. Patch to move the Providers entity to JPA
-4. Numbered list item Patch to move the Job entity to JPA
+4. Patch to move the Job entity to JPA
-5. Numbered list item Patch to move the VdsGroup entity to JPA
+5. Patch to move the VdsGroup entity to JPA

 Other entities will be moved after that